a-urq/ecape4j/README.md

 # ecape4j
 A simple Java library that computes ECAPE values and parcel paths.

-!!
-This code has not yet been run through any verification datasets.
-I am currently working with the author of the paper to verify that this works properly. !!

 # Notice to Developers
 Using this library on its own is quite boilerplate heavy and may be unwieldy.
-As of the time of writing, I am working on including this library in <a href="https://github.com/a-urq/weather-utils-java">WeatherUtils</a>.
-The WeatherUtils ECAPE parcel method will also use this code, but will take care of the boilerplate on its own.
+The <a href="https://github.com/a-urq/weather-utils-java">WeatherUtils</a> ECAPE parcel method also uses this code, but will take care of the boilerplate on its own.
 I have decided to also upload this library on its own in case developers wish to use their own CAPE values, LFCs, ELs, storm motions, etc.

 # Instructions for use
 This library expects you to have already calculated a parcel origin state, storm motion vector, CAPE value, LFC height, and EL height.
 This is to allow for the user to supply their own values if they wish.
 To calculate these values, you may be interested in my other library <a href="https://github.com/a-urq/weather-utils-java">WeatherUtils</a>.